GET ORDAINED

 A unity ceremony is any symbolic ritual included in a wedding ceremony to celebrate the couple’s decision to join their lives and hearts together in marriage.
 Think: ‘two uniting as one.’
 Common unity ceremonies (or ‘unity rituals’) candle lighting, sand blending, and handfasting with a ribbon or cord.

-9. Closing words or Blessing
+9. Officiant's Closing Words or Blessing

 After the couple has made their promises to each other, the wedding officiant might say a few words to bring the ceremony to a close.
 They may speak on the importance of the ceremony and their hopes for the couple’s future, give a short reading, offer parting advice to the newlyweds, or give a blessing for love and happiness in marriage.
 Some couples might ask their officiant to include a special reading (presented by a guest or the officiant) or a period of prayer or meditation.